 Two years ago we started working with wool at the Hermitage.
 Since then, we have tried out a lot with the material and also thought about what the manufacturing of wool products could look like on the scale of a small business.
 Last autumn we launched our first collection of handmade felt trivets which is available for purchase.

 The trivets shown vary in size between 30cm (l) x 30cm (w) and 60cm (l) x 40cm (w).
-On request, trivets with specific dimensions can be made.
-Available from 20€.

 Wall Lamp (Ceramic - Wood)